-the first karigar, Sahiba Madan, studied architecture from Kamla Raheja Vidyanidhi Institute for Architecture for 5 years and worked full time as an architect for nearly 2 years.
+the first karigar, the founder, Sahiba Madan, studied architecture from Kamla Raheja Vidyanidhi Institute for Architecture for 5 years and worked full time as an architect for nearly 2 years.
 In her final year, she conducted an intensive research study on traditional building crafts of India and hand illustrated a series of postcards for it.
 These in turn, inspired KalakaariHaath.

 our founder, Sahiba Madan’s final architecture research and design project ‘hidden hands : figuring out the role of the architect vs the craftsmen‘ received a citation at the Charles Correa Gold Medal Award, 2012.